scaleway/serverless-examples/functions/node-upload-file-s3-multipart/README.md

 ## Setup

-Ensure to create a bucket and have the following secrets variables available in your environment:
+Ensure to create a bucket and have the following secrets variables available in your environment (to be able to test locally) and within `serverless.yml` file (to be able to deploy):

 ```env
 S3_REGION = # Default: fr-par